 As logic devices go to smaller line widths, 3D NAND architectures increase layers, and DRAM memory density increases, sensitivity to contamination and defects have a greater impact on device performance.
 To achieve optimum wafer yield and reliability, the microelectronics industry needs to address the increased materials consumption requirements and material purity challenges from chemical manufacture to point of use.

-To enable the effective manufacturing of electronic devices for the Fourth Industrial Revolution, fabs (integrated circuit manufacturers) are challenged with producing denser and more complex chips with smaller line spacing and 3D features.
-The digital transformation we are all experiencing as consumers present new challenges to material makers, as well as opportunities.
-Contamination control remains one of the largest challenges as integrated circuit (IC) technology advances.
+Integrated circuit manufacturers are challenged with producing denser and more complex chips with smaller line spacing and 3D features.
+The digital transformation we are all experiencing as consumers presents new challenges to material makers, as well as opportunities.

 Control of airborne molecular contaminants (AMC) enable manufacturers of integrated circuits (IC) to improve their production yield and further assure the integrity of electronic devices.
 Contaminant removal is achieved with AMC filters throughout the fab environment and at the tool locations.